If you want to lose weight, there’s no getting around the need to burn calories.

 When you donate blood, you temporarily increase the amount of calories your body burns.

-According to studies by researchers at the University of California San Diego, donating a pint of blood burned an average of 650 calories .
+According to a study published in the Canadian Medical Association Journal, donating a pint of blood burned an average of 650 calories.

 By donating blood, you force your body to use energy for the synthesizing of replacement blood components, such as proteins and red blood cells.
 The expenditure of energy is what burns calories.